 At this point, Carolyn was hooked.
 She really enjoyed doing good and helpful work as a career.

 Being from New England, she decided after seven years in Seattle that she wanted to move back to the East Coast.
 She first headed to Maryland’s Delmarva Peninsula, where she became the operations and food sourcing manager for the Maryland Food Bank–Eastern Shore Branch, also part of the Feeding America network.

-The following year, Carolyn was offered the chance to return to Connecticut to work at the Connecticut Food Bank, now located in Wallingford.
-Today, she is the procurement director there, responsible for securing more than 23 million pounds of food, which is distributed to nearly 600 hunger relief organizations throughout the state each year.
+The following year, in 2007, Carolyn returned to Connecticut to work at the Connecticut Food Share, located in Wallingford.
+She served as the procurement director and now is the director of food strategy and distribution—responsible for securing more than 23 million pounds of food, which is distributed to nearly 600 hunger relief organizations throughout the state each year.

 “The professors knew who you were, and that was a big deal,” she added.

 Written by Thea Moritz in 2017